salvatore-campagna/go-playground/README.md

 See: https://exercism.org/tracks/go/exercises/blackjack.

 ### bloom-filter
 Implements a **Bloom Filter**, a probabilistic data structure used for efficient membership testing with a low probability of false positives.
-This implementation uses Go's type parameters (generics) to support multiple data types, such as `string`, `int`, and `int64`.
 It demonstrates working with hash functions and bit manipulation.
 The Bloom Filter is useful in scenarios where space efficiency is crucial, such as caching, spam filters, or database query optimizations.

 ### bookstore
 Implements a **Bookstore Inventory Manager**, a project designed to manage a bookstore's inventory.
 It demonstrates working with Go structs, methods, and slices, and includes features for creating books, adding them to the bookstore, checking stock levels, selling books, and calculating inventory value.